ymd-h/wblog/README.md

 configurable.

-Disabling such logging reverts to the original log level (`logging.NOTSET`), removes all handlers, and enable delegation again.
+Disabling such logging reverts to the original log level (`logging.NOTSET`), removes all handlers, and enables delegation again.

 ## 5. Other Logging Libraries